Tierra Amarilla in Rio Arriba County, New Mexico — The American Mountains (Southwest)

 Location.
 36° 42.676′ N, 106° 33.555′ W. Marker is in Tierra Amarilla, New Mexico, in Rio Arriba County.
 Marker is at the intersection of Highway 84/64 (State Road 84) and Highway 162 (State Road 162) on Highway 84/64.
 Touch for map.
 Marker is in this post office area: Tierra Amarilla NM 87575, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 14 miles of this marker, measured as the crow flies.
 Fort Lowell (approx. 0.7 miles away); Chama (approx. 10.2 miles away); Old Spanish Trail (approx. 12 miles away); a different marker also named Chama (approx. 13.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 9, 2014, by Maribeth Robison of Moriarty, New Mexico.
-This page has been viewed 419 times since then and 52 times this year.
+It was originally submitted on June 9, 2014, by Maribeth Robison of Moriarty, New Mexico.
+This page has been viewed 506 times since then and 19 times this year.
 Photos: 1, 2. submitted on June 9, 2014, by Maribeth Robison of Moriarty, New Mexico. • Syd Whittle was the editor who published this page.